 Kohima offers you to explore the scenic beauty of lilies, white and pink rhododendrons in the spring season.
 And if you may want to indulge in more fun then, various tourist spots are there in the city, where you can hope to have a really good time.

-If you are fond of shopping then a supermarket is also there to buy shawls and jewellery.
+If you are fond of shopping then a supermarket is also there to buy shawls and jewelry.
 State Museum portrays the traditional culture of Kohima’s life.

 Since then, Kohima has been carved into three major districts; the first was in 1973 when Phek District was formed, then in 1998 Dimapur was created and was declared as a completely separate geographical entity.
 After this, in 2004, the Peren District was formed.

-Mokokchung.
-This is an adorable town where you will be finding the Ao Naga tribe.
+Mokokchung is an adorable town where you will be finding the Ao Naga tribe.
 It is located at a distance of around 150 km from Kohima.
 Interestingly, Mokokchung is also known as the capital of the nagas.
 Mokokchung is one of the famous tourist places to visit in Nagaland.

-Khonoma Village.
 If you really want to experience the raw beauty of village life then, don’t miss out on visiting Khonoma village.
 It is situated at an approximate distance of 20 km from Kohima and is believed to be about 700 years old.
-Here you will get the opportunity to explore the rugged hilltops, terraced cultivation and a variety of flora and fauna.
+Here you will get the opportunity to explore the rugged hilltops, terraced cultivation, and a variety of flora and fauna.

-Kohima is an interesting city which is located at an approximate distance of 2,256, 3,083, 1,357, and 3,327 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
+Kohima is an interesting city that is located at an approximate distance of 2,256, 3,083, 1,357, and 3,327 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can easily reach Kohima via the following public transport options.

-By Air.
 Kohima doesn’t have an airport.
-The nearest airport is situated in Dimapur of the same name and it is located at (approx) 74 km from Kohima.
+The nearest airport is situated in Dimapur Airport (DMU) of the same name and it is located at (approx) 74 km from Kohima.
 Being a major airport in the Northeast, it is quite well connected to other Indian cities.
 Once you deboard your flight, you will need to cover the remaining distance by some means of public transportation.

-By Train.
-Kohima doesn’t have any railway station.
+Kohima doesn’t have a railway station.
 The nearest railway station is situated in Dimapur which is located at a distance of around 70-74 km.
 It has fairly good connectivity with other Indian cities.
-After getting off on the station, you will need to cover the remaining distance by some means of public transportation.
+After getting off at the station, you will need to cover the remaining distance by some means of public transportation.

-By Road.
 Kohima has good connectivity via motorable roads.
-So, if you are planning to visit this place then, travelling through roads can also prove to be a convenient option.
-For this, you can book a bus online, hire a cab if residing in nearby regions or if suitable as per your budget, you can take your own vehicle as well.
+So, if you are planning to visit this place then, traveling through roads can also prove to be a convenient option.
+For this, you can book a bus online, hire a cab if residing in nearby regions, or if suitable as per your budget, you can take your own vehicle as well.